ahmedmn77/Activitiess/README.md

 what types you can use to set prop value? prop can take any thing that you can put in a variable like functions, objects, arrays

+What is react hook?
+hook is a function, it starts with 'use' what are the two important rules of hooks?
+ 1) only call hooks on the top level (they should be always called)
+ 2) only call hook in a function component.